zaninnikola/fancyraygui/README.md

 ## license

-raygui is licensed under an unmodified zlib/libpng license, which is an OSI-certified, BSD-like license that allows static linking with closed source software.
+Original raygui is licensed under an unmodified zlib/libpng license, which is an OSI-certified, BSD-like license that allows static linking with closed source software.
+Fancy things is licensed under zlib NON-AI license from [this repo](https://github.com/non-ai-licenses/non-ai-licenses/blob/main/NON-AI-ZLIB).
 Check [LICENSE](LICENSE) for further details.